Tax Guide for Grocery Stores

 Sales of over-the-counter medicines are generally taxable.

-Examples of over-the-counter medicines include aspirin, cough syrups, cough drops, throat lozenges, etc. If an over-the-counter is prescribed by a physician and purchased from a pharmacist, the sales may not be taxable.
+Examples of over-the-counter medicines include aspirin, cough syrups, cough drops, throat lozenges, and so on.
+If an over-the-counter medicine is prescribed by a physician and purchased from a pharmacist, the sales may not be taxable.

 Diabetic Supplies